perusiongreg/end-point-blog/2025/03/encoding-in-perl.md

  - make sure the DB drivers handle the I/O correctly
  - make sure the web framework is decoding the input and encoding the output
  - make sure the files you read and write are correctly handled
- - clean up any workaround you may had in place to make it so far
+ - clean up any workaround you may have had in place to make it so far

-This can look, and is, a challenging task, but it's totally worth of it, as fancy characters nowadays are the norm.
+This can look, and is, a challenging task, but it's totally worth it, as fancy characters nowadays are the norm.
 Typographical quotes like “this” and ‘this’ are very common and inserted by word processors automatically.
 So are Emojis.
 People and customers simply expect them